This essay originally was published on April 6, 2023, with the email subject line "CT No.162: Stochastic parrots vs. actual parrots."

 When it comes to the way we use language, rather than racing toward The Singularity to merge with machines, we should step back and reflect on what makes us different from them — and hold on for dear life.
 Once we understand the whole of those differences, we will see that we have a lot more in common with parrots than with any AI on the market.

-Arikia Millikan is the managing editor of The Content Technologist.
-She is a writer, editor, strategist, community manager and content technologist based in Berlin, Germany.
+Arikia Millikan is a writer, editor, strategist, community manager and content technologist based in Berlin, Germany.
 She is the founder of CTRL+X, a consultancy which provides editorial strategy and services to companies specializing in niche technological topics like cybersecurity, biotechnology, and mixed-reality media.
 She previously founded LadyBits, Scientopia, and was an editor at WIRED.